NVIDIA/aistore/docs/bucket.md

 Note usage examples above.
 You can always run `--help` option to see the most recently updated inline help.

-Once there is a request to access the bucket, or a request to change the bucket's properties (see `set bucket props` in [REST API](http_api.md)), then the AIS cluster starts keeping track of the bucket.
+For remote buckets, AIS supports **on-the-fly** creation.
+When user references a new bucket, AIS looks it up behind the scenes, confirms its existence and accessibility, and updates its own cluster-wide global metadata that contains bucket definitions, associated management policies, and properties.

-In an evict bucket operation, AIS will remove all traces of the remote bucket within the AIS cluster.
+In an evict-bucket operation with **no** arguments (see above), AIS will remove all traces of the remote bucket within the AIS cluster.
 This effectively resets the AIS cluster to the point before any requests to the bucket have been made.
 This does not affect the objects stored within the remote bucket.

-For example, to evict `abc` remote bucket from the AIS cluster, run:
+For example, to evict `s3://abc` completely from the AIS cluster, run:

 ```console
 $ ais bucket evict aws://abc